Summary

 - male sex (acute fractures)

-- female sex (stress and insufficiency fractures)
+- female sex (fatigue and insufficiency fractures)

 - prolonged corticosteroid use (insufficiency fractures)